NervanaSystems/ngraph-tf/README.md

         when bazel option "--config=opt" is specified
         [Default is -march=native]: -march=broadwell

-    This is due to an issue in TensorFlow tracked in this issue: https://github.com/tensorflow/tensorflow/issues/17273
+    This is due to an issue in TensorFlow tracked here: https://github.com/tensorflow/tensorflow/issues/17273

 5. Prepare the pip package